Need emergency assistance?

 Swinburne runs ongoing awareness campaigns to promote respectful relationships and safe behaviours.
 These include:

-• Respect Week at Swinburne (see above) – our annual flagship campaign bringing together staff and students across university and TAFE.
+• Respect Week at Swinburne – our annual flagship campaign bringing together staff and students across university and TAFE.

-• Unlearn It – a social change initiative that harnesses the student violence to challenging learned attitudes, unconscious biases and harmful social norms that contribute to a culture of disrespect.
+• Unlearn It – a social change initiative that harnesses the student voice to challenging learned attitudes, unconscious biases and harmful social norms that contribute to a culture of disrespect.

-• Orientation and Welcome week activations – early engagement opportunities to connect new and existing students with respect and safety messages from day one.
+• Orientation and Swinburne Student Association activations – early engagement opportunities to connect new and existing students with respect and safety messages from day one.

-These initiatives aim to enhance staff and student awareness about respect, recognising harmful behaviours, support and report pathways, and safe ways to take action as an active bystander.
+These initiatives aim to enhance staff and student awareness about respect, recognising harmful behaviours, support and report pathways, and safe ways to take action as an active and ethical bystander.

 Student training

-Swinburne provides training to help students building knowledge, skills and confidence to contribute to safe and respectful university community.
+Swinburne provides training to help students build knowledge, skills and confidence to contribute to safe and respectful university community.

 Talking about consent